 The easiest way is to connect Typekit to Squarespace.
 Typekit is an app that is part of Adobe Creative Cloud, so you will need an Adobe account in order to do this.
 Something that many people don’t know is that it’s not just the fonts you see in the Style Editor that are available – you can type in the name of the font, and if it’s one of over 1,000 that are available, it will pull up.
 The fonts that are listed in Style Editor are the most popular fonts used.

-For a long time, Squarespace was (and is probably still) known for not being able to upload themes, like you can on WordPress.
+For a long time, Squarespace was (and is probably still) known for not being able to upload themes, like you can on Wordpress.
 Well, that is changing!
-Here are three popular sources for finding outside templates:
+Here are popular sources for finding premium Squarespace templates.

 Change specific lines of text color